IMRL/UMAD/README.md

 ## 📰License

-Our code is released under the MIT License (see LICENSE file for details).
+Our datasets and code is released under the MIT License (see LICENSE file for details).

 ## ⛅️Citing